ceshine/ceshine-hugo/content/post/20201222-pytorch-lightning-grad-accu/index.md

 {{< figure src="featuredImage.jpg" caption="[Photo Credit](https://pixabay.com/photos/music-recording-vinyl-retro-disk-5705801/)" >}}

-[PyTorch Lightning](https://github.com/PyTorchLightning/pytorch-lightning) reached 1.0.0 on October 2020.
-I wasn't fully satisfied with the flexibility of its API, so I continued to use my own [pytorch-helper-bot](https://github.com/ceshine/pytorch-helper-bot/).
+[PyTorch Lightning](https://github.com/PyTorchLightning/pytorch-lightning) reached 1.0.0 in October 2020.
+I wasn't fully satisfied with the flexibility of its API, so I continued to use my [pytorch-helper-bot](https://github.com/ceshine/pytorch-helper-bot/).
 This has changed since the 1.0.0 release.
-Now I use PyTorch Lightning to develop training code that supports both single and multi-GPU trainings.
+Now I use PyTorch Lightning to develop training code that supports both single and multi-GPU training.

-However, one thing that bugged me is that **the logging doesn't work correctly when I set the number of gradient accumulation batches larger than one**.
+However, one thing that bugged me is that **the logging doesn't work as expected when I set the number of gradient accumulation batches larger than one**.
 The steps recorded in the training loop is still the raw step number, but those recorded in the validation is divided by the number of gradient accumulation batches.
 The training loop will be flooded with warnings of inconsistent steps being recorded.
 And it'll be harder for you to compare the training and validation losses without the same step scale.

-The support and documentation for gradient accumulation does not seem sufficient at this moment.
-I digged around the PyTorch Lightning source code, did some experiments, and found some workarounds for this issue.
+The support and documentation for gradient accumulation do not seem sufficient at this moment.
+I dug around the PyTorch Lightning source code, did some experiments, and found some workarounds for this issue.

 ## The Wrong Way